 Full Body Red Light Therapy: What to Expect

 Full body red light therapy is the version most people picture when they hear the phrase.
 You lie on a bed, light pads are placed across the front and back of your body, and 20 to 35 minutes later you get up.
 That's the short answer.
-The longer answer covers what wavelengths actually do, what to wear, how often to come back, and which clinics in Perth and Melbourne are running clinical-grade systems versus underpowered alternatives.
+The longer answer covers what wavelengths actually do, what to wear, how often to come back, what the documented outcomes look like, and which clinics in Perth and Melbourne are running clinical-grade systems versus underpowered alternatives.

 This article is written from Beyond Rest's experience running Contour Light beds at five centres across Australia: Hawthorn East, Moonee Ponds and Prahran in Melbourne, plus East Perth and Wembley in Perth.
 We've delivered tens of thousands of sessions.
 The patterns below come from that volume.